 This loan is suitable for investment properties, second homes, and other multi-family dwellings.
 Certain limitations will apply per geographic location.

 Bank-owned properties could require additional approvals.

-If you’re seeking foreclosure or auction properties, you might want to consider building extra time into the approval process.
+If you’re considering foreclosure or auction properties, you might want to build extra time for approvals.

 You cannot be affiliated with any parties involved in the loan transaction.

-Borrowers can’t be in business with, or connected to the home’s builder, developer, or seller.
+Borrowers can’t have a personal or professional relationship with the home’s builder, developer, or seller.

-When it comes to choosing the best rehab loan, it’s important to work with a reputable lender, such as Contour Mortgage.
-We can assist with financing requirements and help navigate what’s best for your needs.
+When choosing the best rehab loan, it’s important to work with a reputable lender, such as Contour Mortgage.
+We can assist with financing requirements and the best solution for your needs.